Virtual IT and OneStop Student Services Support In-Kind Grant

 It is the mission of the Consortium to help institutions use technology to achieve their strategic plans, modernize the student experience and make education more accessible and affordable for the communities served.
 Campus Consortium grant programs are designed to provide awarded institutions with in-kind solutions and services that are powered by technology partners who have demonstrated a longstanding commitment to serving the needs of campuses and have a track record of successful implementations.

-The Campus Consortium has partnered with BlackBeltHelpTM to provide the technology platform and services for the Virtual IT & OneStop Student Services Support In-Kind Grant.
+The Campus Consortium has partnered with BlackBeltHelpTM to provide the technology platform and services for the Virtual IT and OneStop Student Services Support In-Kind Grant.

 *Please note: Campus Consortium In-kind grants are offered only with our specific EdTech vendor/partners.
 There is no cash award instead we provide underwriting funds that are distributed to the chosen partner on your institution’s behalf.
 Additionally most Campus Consortium In-kind grants do not eliminate the entire cost of the solution but they significantly reduce the cost of software and services.
 Most Campus Consortium In-kind grants require financial contribution from the awarded institution as a shared cost model to pay for the total cost of ownership of the selected solution.

-VIRTUAL IT & ONESTOP STUDENT SERVICES SUPPORT IN-KIND GRANT OVERVIEW
+VIRTUAL IT AND ONESTOP STUDENT SERVICES SUPPORT IN-KIND GRANT OVERVIEW

 *Please note: Only a limited number of institutions will be awarded.